We LOVE a good Monte Cristo Sandwich (it’s one of our Disneyland favorites). So, of course, we made a mini version!

-cheesy Monte Cristo Slider on a spatula
+Monte Cristo Slider Ingredients

 How to Make Monte Cristo Sliders